MadsVestergaard/RisingSea/README.md

 TODO:: Add explanation of the features and a guide on how to set it up.

+Can watch a video of the prototype in action here, shown from its best side using the in-engine editor.
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/Hn36jJIO9-8/0.jpg)](http://www.youtube.com/watch?v=Hn36jJIO9-8 "SeaLevelX Prototype")